Jomy10/refs/README.md

 ![showcase](assets/showcase.gif)

-The CLI currently has 2 commands: read and save.
+The following commands and flags are available:

 ### Read